-Unlike some of the private TPC golf courses played on tour, anyone can play the Players Stadium Course at TPC Sawgrass…and we just love that.
+Unlike some of the private TPC courses played on tour, anyone can play the Players Stadium Course at TPC Sawgrass…and I just love that.

-This year, we’re being proactive: here are the answers to some frequenty asked questions and a few insider tips you need to know if you’d like to play one of the best, most famous, and most recognizable golf courses in the world:
+So, before my inbox fills up even more, here are the answers to the most frequently asked questions and a few insider tips you should know if you’d like to play one of the best, most famous, and most recognizable golf courses in the world.

-A couple winters ago, for instance, we alerted you to one of the most amazing deals we have ever seen (before it was officially made public, I might add).
+A few winters ago, for instance, I alerted you to one of the most amazing deals I had ever seen (before it was officially made public, I might add).

-Whereas a round on the Players Stadium Course alone can cost $410, the package we uncovered included three rounds of golf (one on the Players Stadium Course) and three night’s lodging for $387 per person, double occupancy.
+Whereas a round on the Players Stadium Course alone can cost more than $400, the package I uncovered included three rounds of golf (one on the Players Stadium Course) and three nights’ lodging for $387 per person, double occupancy.

-Now, we’re not sure if this deal will ever be offered again, and prices have crept back up lately (another reason to play sooner than later), but it’s not a bad idea to monitor the TPC website (tpc.com/sawgrass), Twitter feed (@tpcsawgrass) or Sawgass Marriott website (sawgrassmarriott.com) which are often updated with enticing packages.
+Now, I’m not sure if this deal will ever be offered again, and prices have gone up, but it’s not a bad idea to monitor the TPC website (tpc.com/sawgrass), Twitter feed (@tpcsawgrass) or Sawgass Marriott website (sawgrassmarriott.com) which are often updated with enticing packages.

 2. When is the best time to play TPC Sawgrass?
 It depends if you want the course’s full fury or not.
 If you take your Florida golf vacation in the winter months, for example, the rough is still largely dormant and the course is more playable.
 By contrast, playing in spring just before or after the Players Championship is for sadists who favor U.S. Open-style rough.